Marfullsen/cli-ball-sort/README.md

 ## How to play

-1) Place elements with same char into one row.
+1) Place elements with same element into a column.
-2) Take any element at the end of a row and move it into an empty row or next to an element with same char.
+2) Take any element at the top of a column and move it into an empty column or over an element with same element.
-3) You win if all rows are filled with only one type of element, or are empty.
+3) You win if all columns are sorted with only one type of element or empty.
-Viel Glück! :four_leaf_clover:
+Good luck!

 ### beginner game:
 - 4 rows & 1 Empty. (very easy).